-- √ 1.
+- ✓ 1.
 File a FAFSA-Done if you have an aid offer. - 2.
 Read your emails from us-year-round.
-We only email you with important information.
 We use the email address you provided on your admission application until you receive one from UWM.
 You are expected to monitor (or forward) your UWM email. - 3.
 Review your PAWS TO DO List and complete these items in a timely manner. - 4.
 Read this handbook for details on how to access the funds offered. - 5.
-Review the PAWS Financial Aid Tutorial for help understanding your billing statement. - 6.
-Go to your PAWS Student Center to view, accept, reduce, or decline your aid within 30 days or by June 1 prior to the fall semester, whichever is later.
+Review the PAWS Finances Tutorial for help understanding your billing statement. - 6.
+Go to your PAWS Student Center to view, accept reduce, or decline your aid within 30 days or by June 1 prior to the fall semester, whichever is later.
 (Scholarships have earlier dates). - 7.
 Complete several steps at studentaid.gov: - a.
 Complete a Direct Loan Master Promissory Notes (MPNs), the loan application, and Entrance Counseling, a tutorial and quiz, if borrowing a Direct Loan for the first time. - 8.
-Notify us if you will receive other types of assistance not reflected on your aid offer. - 9.
-Enroll in at least four graduate-level credits, three credits as a dissertator, or one credit taking prelims in order to be eligible for federal loans.
+Notify us if you will receive other types of assistance not reflected on your aid offer. - Enroll in classes.
+Notify us if you are not or will not be a fulltime student (taking 12 or more credits). - 10.
+Actual costs are not available until summer.
+In the meantime, use our UWM Total Cost Estimator to develop your individual budget FOR THE YEAR in order to determine if you have enough funding or if you need to apply for additional loans.